jpmorganchase/kallisti/docs/customization.md

-Kallisti comes with a mapping of credential handlers for the chaos injection steps and it is customizable, which allows us to add custom credential handlers for our own needs such as the internally managed identity providers or vault systems.
+Kallisti comes with a mapping of credential handlers for the chaos injection steps and it is customizable, which allows us to add custom credential handlers for our own needs such as the internally-managed identity providers or vault systems.

 The default mapping is as below.
 The keys are the credential type and the values are the Python class path.
-The map can be edited to enable custom credential handlers.
+This map can be edited to enable custom credential handlers.

 `kallisticore/config/settings.py`